-The a6000 comes with new significant features making it stand out as a good entry level DSLR camera for beginners.
+The Sony a6000 comes with new significant features making it stand out as a good entry-level DSLR camera for beginners.
 This mirrorless DSLR camera has the fastest AF performance when shooting continuously coupled with a 24.3 megapixel Exmor APS-C CMOS sensor.
 You get a wider area for phase detection autofocus to track moving objects.

 Take note of these when selecting a beginner DSLR camera

-A better DSLR for beginner camera is easy to use even without prior experience with cameras.
+A better DSLR for a beginner camera is easy to use even without prior experience with cameras.
 Look for a camera you can operate with ease and can troubleshoot within a few minutes.
-Others come with a user guide to enhance end user experience.
-A DSLR camera with guide mode helps a beginner to familiarize with the controls and settings.
+Others come with a user guide to enhance the end-user experience.
+A DSLR camera with guide mode helps a beginner to familiarize themself with the controls and settings.
 The kind of camera is easy for an inexperienced photographer to understand better how to come up with certain kinds of images.

 A camera with good speed is a great asset to any budding photography enthusiast.
 Whether you are taking photos of your kids, speed is essential to capture all those little moments.
 Camera speed is determined by its burst speed including the number of images you can shoot per second if you continue holding the shutter release.
 The more images a camera captures in a second the clearer the image quality.
 An average DSLR camera takes 5 photos per second.